jasonrdunne/Exoot-Public/index.markdown

 ### Overworld Map Layout
-The landscape is always based in the same fantasy world.
+Exoot's landscape is always based in the same fantasy world.
 I emphasize this because it's also true that the wilderness regenerates every time the player recovers at an inn, to keep exploration fresh.

 Everything in the wilderness lies on the scale between predetermined and random:
 - The wilderness is always composed of static named regions.
 For example, "The Shire" is a named region in LOTR.
 Static meaning the same regions will always exist in the same spots, like on a map.
 - The terrain in a region is randomly generated to the context of the region.
 For example, The Shire will always randomize with rolling grassy hills.
 Likewise, Mordor's terrain would be a spiky, barren wasteland.
 - The village where all the hobbits live is equivalent to a "city": a handcrafted point of interest which is guaranteed to spawn.
 - Each region has an intrinsic level range.
 The region's level matches the level of the highest player in the game, staying clamped within the intrinsic range.
 For instance, a region might have a level range of 5-10.
 If the only player in the world is level 7, then the region is level 7.
 When the player levels to 8, the region will become level 8.
 Higher level enemies can drop better loot.
-The purpose of this system is because static levels are impossible to balance in an open world, but completely adaptive enemy levels are ridiculous and ruin any sense of progression.
+The purpose of this system is because static levels are impossible to balance in an open world, but completely adaptive enemy levels are ridiculous & ruin any sense of progression.
 - When exploring the wilderness, the player will encounter structures.
-Structures include anything "manmade" like dungeons, ruins, buildings, cities, or dilapidated shacks.
+Structures include anything manmade like dungeons, ruins, buildings, cities, or dilapidated shacks.
 There are two types of structures: randomly generated and handcrafted.
 Handcrafted structures fulfill specific lore-related purposes like containing quest locations/specific npcs, while randomly generated structures are solely for exploration and loot.
 Handcrafted structures *can* utilize randomness, though, like for their monster spawns.
 - Regions are composed of biomes of varying rarity.
 For instance, a creek may commonly spawn in the shire, but sometimes, rarely, an ancient patch of trees with unique resources to harvest can occur.
 Biomes have their own attributes: monsters/structures/resources that spawn, events that occur, terrain generation parameters, etc. Biomes will be apparent to the player as they explore, that they've stumbled upon an area which prompts further investigation.
 - Dungeons/structures inside a region often have a higher level range than the region itself, especially if they're difficult to reach (it'd be bad game design to let the player stumble into a difficult dungeon without cueing it).